luminlife/artist-events-wordpress/README.md

 # Lumin Events plugin for WordPress

-The Lumin Events plugin for WordPress gives you access to the Lumin events web widget to display upcoming events for your venue.
+The Lumin Artist Events plugin for WordPress gives you access to the Lumin artist events web widget to display upcoming events for your artist.

 Current version: `1.0.5`